 With the recent development of deep learning, research in artificial intelligence (AI) has gained new vigor and prominence.
 Machine learning, however, suffers from three big issues, namely:

-1. Dependency issue: it requires (a lot of) training data and it is domain-dependent.
+1. Dependency: it requires (a lot of) training data and is domain-dependent;

-2. Consistency issue: different training and/or tweaking lead to different results.
+2. Consistency: different training or tweaking leads to different results;

-3. Transparency issue: the reasoning process is unintelligible (black-box algorithms).
+3. Transparency: the reasoning process is unintelligible (black-box algorithms).